 - Basecamp: The FTP team utilizes Basecamp for several purposes.
 The first is to provide the team with a shared calendar of activities.
 After logging into Basecamp, ATs can select "Calendar" or "Events" to see what activities, assignments, or meetings are coming up.
 Additionally, many documents, templates, and resources are uploaded to the "Files" section of Basecamp.
 Please take advantage of these resources and check this section often.
+You will also post your notes and other assignments here for sharing and review.
 Finally, Basecamp is also used to communicate with the team.
-It is an easy way to send a message to the team and log it as a part of the official record of the project. - Online Audit System (OAS) Pre-Audit Questionnaire (PAQ): The audit team is granted access to a training version of the OAS.
-This is a way for auditors to gain access to and practice using the OAS without conducting a real compliance audit.
-The audit team will access the facility's completed PAQ here.
+It is an easy way to send a message to the team and log it as a part of the official record of the project. - Online Audit System (OAS): The audit team is granted access to a training version of the OAS.
+This is a way for ATs to gain access to and practice using the OAS without conducting a compliance audit.
+The audit team will access the facility's completed PAQ, complete the ACT, and generate an interim report here. - Auditor Continuing Education and Resource Portal: Auditor candidates are familiar with the Auditor Continuing Education and Resource Portal from their experience with the classroom Auditor Training.
+While Basecamp will be the primary system for file-sharing, it is possible that PRC faculty will assign brief required or optional trainings that will be accessed through this portal.
+Of course, ATs can also always refer back to the portal for Auditor Training materials and resources.